Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

-\textit{Signature of exceptional points in particle description}---We now turn to the \textit{transition} to the chiral phase and the signatures of EPs in particle dynamics.
+We now turn to the \textit{transition} to the chiral state and the signatures of EPs in particle dynamics.
 To this end, we consider nonreciprocal systems with $g_{AB} = g_{BA} - d$, where $d\neq 0$ is fixed.
 By varying $g_{AB}$, we cross non-critical EPs of the disordered base state twice and CEPs of the antiflocking and flocking base states once each.

-In Fig.~\ref{fig:polarisation_chirality_rAlign-10_N-5000_fixed_difference-5_paper} we present the time- and ensemble-averaged polarization and spontaneous chirality along the line $g_{AB}=g_{BA}-5$ in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(a,b).
-As $g_{AB}$ moves from negative to positive, the system goes from antiflocking ($P\approx 0$) to flocking ($P\approx 1$), both characterized by coherent motion and, consequently, small $\langle \vert \Omega^i_{\rm s} \vert \rangle$.
+In Fig.~\ref{fig:polarisation_chirality_rAlign-10_N-5000_fixed_difference-5_paper} we present the time- and ensemble-averaged polarization and spontaneous chirality along the line $g_{AB}=g_{BA}-5$ in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(a,b), denoted by pink triangles.
+As $g_{AB}$ increases from negative to positive, the system goes from antiflocking ($\langle P \rangle = 0$) to flocking ($\langle P \rangle = 1$), both characterized by coherent motion and, consequently, small $\langle \vert \Omega^i_{\rm s} \vert \rangle$.
 Between these states, separated by non-critical EPs, lies the regime of oscillatory $k=0$-instabilities, where $P$ gradually increases from $0$ and $1$.
+At the CEPs that lie within the oscillatory regime, the single-species polarization drops, indicating reduced synchronization at the CEPs.
 The spontaneous chirality begins to increase once the system crosses the non-critical EPs, indicating enhanced particle rotation inside the oscillatory instability regime [Fig.~\ref{fig:polarisation_chirality_rAlign-10_N-5000_fixed_difference-5_paper}(b)].
 Strikingly, we observe peaks of this quantity at the coupling values related to CEPs.
-This increase is accompanied by high values of susceptibility $\chi = N\,{\rm Var}(P)$ \cite{SM}.
+This increase is accompanied by high values of susceptibility $\chi = N\,{\rm Var}(P)$ [see Supplementary Note 2].
+The enhanced susceptibility obtained in particle simulations is in line with field-theoretical predictions of diverging order parameter fluctuations close to the CEP \cite{zelle_diehl_2024_universal_phenomenology_critical_exceptional_points}.